This page is designed to answer the following questions:

 - 1.3 Explain ways to manage challenging situations (Level 3 Diploma in Adult Care, Promote communication in care settings)

-It is extremely important to remain calm during conflict resolution and listen intently to the feelings and views of everyone involved so that you can empathise with them and work towards a compromise that suits everybody.
+It is extremely important to remain calm during conflict resolution and listen carefully to the feelings and views of everyone involved so that you can empathise with them and work towards a compromise that suits everybody.
+Active listening and negotiation can be essential skills for this.
+Achieving a win-win situation should be the ultimate goal.

 You should ensure that you keep your feelings and emotions separate from the facts of the disagreement.
 You should be able to express your views calmly and succinctly and be assertive without coming across as aggressive.
 One technique is to: